fadushin/esp8266/micropython/uhttpd/README.md

 The API handler method all take a single `api_request` parameter, which encapsulates the data present in the current request.
 This parameter is a dictionary containing elements that have been parsed off the HTTP request and TCP/IP connection.
 In many cases, applications do not need to deeply inspect the contents of this object, but portions of its structure are needed for handling common requests.

-The entries of an HTTP request structure include the following keys:
+The entries of an API request structure include the following keys:

 * `'prefix'` The prefix used to identify the API handler.
 For example, if the API handler is registered with the `http_api_handler.Hander` using the prefix ['demo'], then the `'prefix'` value will be `['demo']`.
 * `'context'`  This entry contains a list of path components in the HTTP request after the prefix.
 For example, if the API handler is registered with the `http_api_handler.Hander` using the prefix ['demo'], and the `http_api_handler.Handler` is registered with the `uhttpd.Server` class with the prefix `/api`, when the HTTP request is `/api/demo/foo/bar`, the `'context'` entry will contain the list `['foo', 'bar']`.